djpadbit/PsiOC/README.md

 # PsiOC
 ### Don't expect it to be maintained
-A Minecraft that allows users to write PSI spell in lua using OpenComputers
+A Minecraft mod that allows users to write PSI spell in lua using OpenComputers

 I'm just dumping the code here, it's not really meant to be used.
 I just wrote it because i wanted to see if i could and it's not entirely done.
 Most of it works, but it doesn't consume PSI, though i haven't fully tested it.